Granata-R/DOT-IOT-Log-Explorer/README.md

 Once you've completed preprocessing the relevant information, you can delve into it using DOT IOT Log Explorer, which is accessible via MATLAB either through AppDesigner or by directly executing the command "DOT_IOT_Log_Explorer" in the command window.

 ## 3.1 DOT-IOT Log Explorer
 At the top left, you'll find the *Load* button, allowing you to select the *.txt* table from TINT/Jupyter.
-Among the check buttons on the right, the most crucial ones during this phase are *LFPs* and *Spikes*, enabling you to choose whether to import this additional information. ***Fig. 3.1.a*** shows the graphical user interface (GUI) before loading the data.
+Among the check buttons on the right, the most crucial ones during this phase are *LFPs* and *Spikes*, enabling you to choose whether to import this additional information. ***Fig. 3.1.a*** shows the GUI before loading the data.

 ![Fig. 3.1.a](https://i.imgur.com/jODL3vH.png)